trxe/notes-blog/content/language-sound-patterns/4_Vowels.md

 In unstressed syllables with orthographic “r”, rhotic dialects have [schwa with a curl], non-rhotic have [schwa].

+You will never find a tap on a stressed syllable.

+Conventions for central vowels:
+- with **no orthographic r**, stressed central vowel is transcribed with wedge.
+  - Even though the pronunciation sounds more like a schwa
+  - the unstressed vowel is using the schwa instead.

 ### Low vowel contrasts

 ## Vowel nasality and voice quality